-In my most honest opinion, I do not think there is much harm in using either one if set up properly.
-But, if I had to choose one, I’d definitely go with a heat mat, but there is a reason why.
+If I had to choose one, I’d definitely go with a heat mat.
 The reason is that unlike other types of reptiles, leopard geckos do not like to bask.
 Sure, they enjoy soaking up some of that heat whenever they’re feeling a little cold or when it’s time to eat, but they don’t just lay under the light for pleasure.

-As for the heat lamp, I highly suggest taking a look at this one here from Amazon as well.
-Unfortunately, it doesn’t come with bulbs, but for leopard geckos, you’ll want to get something between 50-75 watts.
+A heat lamp I recommend is this one by Repti Zoo.
+It doesn’t come with bulbs, but for leopard geckos you want to get a bulb between 50-75 watts.
 Which wattage you get will be dependent on your room’s temperature.

 Heat Source Placement

-In order to regulate your tank’s temperature, you’ll want a device that hooks up to your heat source that allows you to do this.
-This device will give you the ability to set your tank’s temperature where you want it to be at and then from that point should need little maintenance.
+In order to regulate your tank’s temperature, you’ll want a thermostat.
+A thermostat hooks up to your heat source and allows you to set the temperature of your choice.

 Having a good thermostat will take away the anxiety of constantly worrying about your tank’s temperature and will allow you the freedom of not having to constantly try to cool it down.
 If you plan on owning your leopard gecko for a long time, then at some point, you’ll need to get one.